thatlittleboy/lgtm-db/README.md

 ```

 ### 📌 Release
+1. Create a new branch called `release-v1.2.0`, for example, from the `main` branch.
-1. Bump the version number in `setup.cfg` and commit with a commit message `release: v1.0.1`
+1. Bump the version number in `setup.cfg` and commit with a commit message `release: v1.2.0`.
+Push and merge this branch into `main`.
-1. And tag the ref, `git tag v1.0.1`, for example.
+1. And tag the ref, `git tag v1.2.0`, for example, on `main`.
+Push the tags to remote, if needed.

 ## ⚡️ Inspiration
 Inspiration from the following repositories: